-The Nest group is a small group of (4-6) pupils.
+The Nest is a small group of (4-6) pupils.
 Its composition is carefully well thought out to create a balanced and functional group.
 Its purpose is to offer children opportunities to re-visit early learning skills and promote and support their Social and Emotional development.
 There is much research evidence that children’s learning is most effective when they have a sense of emotional well-being, good self-esteem and a feeling of belonging to their school community.
-The Lifeboat Room provides children with this opportunity and so helps to develop their maturity and resilience.
-The Lifeboat is a place of learning.
+The Nest provides children with this opportunity and so helps to develop their maturity and resilience.
+The Nest is a place of learning.

 The philosophy of the Nest is drawn from the principles of the Positive Play Support Programme.

 All behaviour is communication